LuxOps

 Step 2: Observe the best performer

-Find the person in the team who does this task best and watch them do it.
-Document each discrete action as you observe.
-Do not rely on your memory or on asking them to describe it after the fact.
+Find the person in the team who executes this task most reliably and watch them do it.
+Document each discrete action as it happens.
+Do not rely on memory and do not ask them to describe it afterwards.
+Watching is the only way to capture what actually happens.

 Step 3: Draft in plain language

-Write as if you are explaining to someone who has never worked in a hotel.
-Avoid jargon, passive voice, and vague qualifiers like "appropriately" or "as needed".
-Be specific.
+Write as if explaining to someone who has never worked in a hotel.
+No jargon, no passive voice, no vague qualifiers like "as needed" or "appropriately".
+If you cannot define what good looks like, the SOP cannot either.

 Step 4: Test with a new team member

-Give the draft to someone unfamiliar with the task and ask them to follow it.
-Every point of confusion is a gap in the SOP, not a gap in their understanding.
+Give the draft to someone who does not know the task and ask them to follow it.
+Every point where they hesitate or ask a question is a gap in the SOP, not in their ability.

 Step 5: Validate with the department head